zeroguard/zeroguard-api-docs/docs/concepts/errors.rst

 --------
 Examples
 --------
-An example of a simple error response:
+An example of a full-fledged error response:

 .. sourcecode:: json